esa/pykep/doc/sphinx/documentation/trajopt.rst

 .. autoattribute:: pykep.trajopt.gym.em3imp

 This is a simple Earth Mars transfer that has the possibility to use multiple impulses.
-While the actual solution may not need more than a few, the problem is used to study the alpha encoding for manouvre timings and its evolvability.
+While the actual solution may not need more than a few, the problem is used to study the alpha encoding for maneuver timings and its evolvability.

 .. note::